Hinamatsuri: 5 Lucky Foods for Japanese Girls’ Day

 5 Lucky Foods for Hina Matsuri

-Each food has meanings to it and if you know the reason why these foods are prepared for Hinamatsuri, from now on you will be able to enjoy them more meaningfully.
-So today let me explain that.
+Each food has meaning, and if you understand why those treats fit in with Hinamatsuri, since then, you will be able to enjoy them more meaningfully.
+So today, let me talk about it.

 Hina Arare (雛あられ)

-First off, made up of 3 different colors (white, green, and pink) or 4 (white, green, pink, and yellow) of small round-shaped Arare rice crackers, Hina Arare is probably the most famous treat for Hina Matsuri.
+First, Hina Arare is a type of Arare rice cracker consisting of 3 colors (white, green, and pink) or 4 (white, green, pink, and yellow).
+The snack is probably the most famous treat for Hina Matsuri.

-Actually, each color of Hina Arare has a meaning to it and that differs by how many colors it is made up of.
+Each color of Hina Arare has a meaning, which differs by how many colors it contains.
+If it is three,

-- The white Arare rice cracker stands for “the energy of the earth”
+- The white Arare stands for the energy of the earth.

-- The green Arare rice cracker stands for “the energy of trees”
+- The green one stands for the energy of trees.

-- The pink Arare rice cracker stands for “the energy of life”
+- The pink one stands for the energy of life.

-- The white Arare stands for the winter season
+- The white Arare represents the winter season.

-- The pink Arare stands for the spring season
+- The pink one represents the spring season.

-- The green Arare stands for the summer season
+- The green one represents the summer season.

-- The yellow Arare stands for the autumn season
+- The yellow one represents the autumn season.

-As shown above, these 4 colors stand for the 4 seasons.
-With this type prepared, parents wish their daughters a happy life throughout the year.
+As the four colors stand for the four seasons, with this Hina Arare, parents wish their daughters a happy life throughout the year.

 Hishi Mochi (菱餅)

-Hishi Mochi is a rhombus-shaped Mochi consisting of 3 layers of rice cakes with pink, white, and green colors.
+Next, Hishi Mochi is a rhombus-shaped Mochi typically consisting of 3 layers of rice cakes with pink, white, and green colors.

-As with Hina Arare, each color of Hishi Mochi has meanings to it.
+Based on the article 菱餅 on Japanese Wikipedia, as with Hina Arare, each color of Hishi Mochi has meaning as follows.

 Chirashi Zushi (ちらし寿司)

-- The lotus root stands for “good prospects of the future”
+- The lotus root is a good prospect for the future.

 Hamaguri no Suimono (はまぐりの吸い物)

-The 2 shells of a clam fit each other perfectly.
-From this, it is said that the Hamaguri clam represents “a happy husband and wife”.
+As the shells of a clam fit perfectly together, the Hamaguri clam in the dish represents a happy husband and wife.

-In short, with the Hamaguri clam soup in the festival, parents hope in the future their daughters can live in harmony with their husbands.
+With Hamaguri no Suimono in the festival, parents wish their daughters to live in harmony with their husbands in the future.

 Shiro Zake (白酒)